mdhutchis/Electric_Brewery/README.md

 Many of the parts are custom designed and printed with a 3D printer; these parts are included in this repository for reference.
 Contributions are welcome; printed parts can be provided if desired.

 # Main Brewery Components
-- Malt Grinder from www.brauhardware.de
+- Questchfreund Malt Grinder from www.brauhardware.de
 - 30 Liter brew pot with dual (1700W + 700W) heating elements
 - Electronic Control Unit
   - ATX power supply (12V, 5V, 3.3V)